Noah-Huppert/gh-gantt/README.md

 # Overview
 GH Gantt displays GitHub issues in gantt chart form.
 ZenHub is used to augment GitHub issues with additional information.

+See the [wiki](wiki) for design information.

 # Setup
 ## Configuration File